prostep-ivip-e-V/vec/wiki/content/authors/ungerer/_index.md

   url: "https://www.prostep.com"

 # Short bio (displayed in user profile at end of posts)
-bio: As a service provider for the VES-WF and the ECAD-IF, I am one of the authors of the VEC and the KBL.
+bio: As a service provider I am in charge of coordinating the VES-WF and the ECAD-IF activities.

 interests:
 - Information Modelling